BirminghamConservatoire/IntegraLive/documentation/markdown/module-development/module-development.md

-## Integra Module Development
+## Integra Module Development Guide

-This tutorial will explain how to create modules that can be used in the [Integra Live](http://integralive.org) software.
+This guide will explain how to create modules that can be used in [Integra Live](http://integralive.org).

 ### Requirements